2012 Toyota Prius | Honest Review, Specs, MPG and What Buyers Need to Know

 What are the common problems with a 2012 Prius?

-What’s the best year for a Toyota Prius?
+What’s the most reliable year for a Toyota Prius?

 About the Author